WasabiLib/Mail/readMe.md

 3. **production** - The transporter is SendMail.
 This can only be changed in the Module.php

 You can change this behavior in the Module.php if necessary.

-It supports file attachment and template email composition.

 ##Setting the Environment type
 It is recommended to set the *env*-type in the local.php of the config-folder.
 Normaly this file will not be deployed and should differ from the specific server environment.